Minor in Engineering Sciences

 The overall goal of the Engineering Sciences Minor is to provide insight into what engineers do, and an understanding of the tools and techniques they use.
 Participants in the engineering sciences minor program will not become engineers, but they should dramatically increase their ability to integrate their skills and communicate effectively with engineering professionals.
 They will acquire a conceptual understanding of what engineering, engineering design process, technology, and technology-related concepts are.

 The program is designed to be an effective minor to supplement students’ non-engineering degree programs.
 This program is designed for students who are not engineering majors but are interested in understanding “how things work;” and are looking at management, technical marketing, sales, and related careers in an industry such as aviation and aerospace that continues to involve more technology.

-Not open to BS in Technical Management – Engineering Sciences Major, BS in Engineering Technology, or BS in Engineering students
+Not open to BS in Engineering Technology or BS in Engineering students

 |MATH 241||Calculus and Analytical Geometry I||4|

 |SFTY 335||Mechanical and Structural Factors in Aviation Safety||3|

 |AMNT 429||Advanced Technologies in Design and Production of Aircraft Structures and Systems||3|

 Note: Prerequisite for MATH 241 is MATH 142 or MATH 143.
 Engineering Sciences Minor students should not take MATH 112, but rather MATH 142.
 Upon successful completion of MATH 142/241, students will receive credit for MATH 112.